 Get your culture on at the best museums in Brussels

 I have a confession: my interest in art is…limited.
-I know enough to appreciate the works of the masters, of course, but I’m generally not inclined to spend hours in a museum looking at Renaissance paintings and such.
+I know enough to appreciate the works of the masters, but I’m generally not inclined to spend hours in a museum looking at Renaissance paintings and such.
 But I love pop art, surrealism, and the like.
-That’s why the Magritte Museum was at the top of my list for my Brussels visit.
+That’s why the Magritte Museum was at the top of the list for our first Brussels visit.

 From vanishing faces to pig men to all the apple artworks you can imagine, the museum displays 200 original Magritte works.
 It’s part of the Royal Museums of Fine Arts of Belgium, which also includes the Old Masters Museum, the Modern Museum, and others, in case your artistic tastes don’t match mine.